How long is the course?

 A requirement for the programme is to undertake relevant work based experiences with involvement from the different uniformed public services.
-This may result in costs for activities such as residential trips, enrichment activities and transport to venues.
+This may result in small additional costs for activities such as residential, enrichment activities and transport to venues.

 What are the entry requirements?

-Five GCSEs at grade C or above, grades 4/5 or above (including maths and English), a Level 3 BTEC 90 credit Diploma in the Uniformed Public Services or other equivalent qualifications and an interest in a career in the uniformed public services.
-You will be expected to attend an interview.
+Five GCSEs at grade 4 or above (including maths and English) or other equivalent qualifications and an interest in a career in the uniformed public services.

 Can I get more information?